 Do Not Face The IRS Alone

-The Law Office of Ann Fitz defends the rights of clients who are charged with federal white collar crimes, including tax fraud, tax evasion and tax avoidance.
-The Internal Revenue Service (IRS) is intimidating enough without having to deal with income tax fraud.
+Federal criminal attorney Ann Fitz defends the rights of clients who are charged with federal white collar crimes, including tax fraud, tax evasion and tax avoidance.
+The Internal Revenue Service (IRS) is intimidating enough without having to deal with allegations of fraud.
 Upon taking your case, Ann Fitz will review the evidence against you and the possible role you had if the alleged crimes were part of a larger conspiracy.

 What Acts Are Considered Tax Fraud?